-This scholarship is a tuition only scholarship offered to beginning freshmen students and incoming transfer students during fall and/or spring terms only.
-The Patriot Scholarship is based on academic achievement and is awarded to students with a minimum high school GPA of 3.0 on a 4.0 scale and a combined SAT score of 970 or above on the Critical Reading and Mathematics portions of the test OR a composite ACT score of 18.
-Transfer students will be awarded the Patriot Scholarship if their cumulative transfer GPA is a minimum 3.0 on a 4.0 scale.
-The ACT or SAT score will be required if the student transfers in less than 30 credit hours.
-If more than 30 hours are transferred, the ACT/SAT requirements will be waived.
-Students receiving the Patriot Scholarship may continue receiving this scholarship for up to 8 semesters providing they meet the following requirements:
+This scholarship is a tuition only scholarship offered to first-year students and incoming transfer students.
+The Patriot Honor Scholarship is based on academic achievement and is awarded to students with a minimum high school GPA of 2.85 on a 4.0 scale and a combined SAT score of 970 or above on the Critical Reading and Mathematics portions of the test OR a composite ACT score of 18.
+Transfer students will be awarded the Patriot Scholarship if their cumulative transfer GPA is a minimum of 2.85 on a 4.0 scale.
+Students receiving the Patriot Scholarship may continue receiving for 8 semesters providing they meet the following requirements:

-- 1. Maintain a grade of "B" or above in Spiritual Formation. - 2.
-Maintain a cumulative GPA of 3.0 or above.
-If the student's cumulative GPA should fall below a 3.0, the student becomes ineligible for scholarship funds until the cumulative GPA is raised to 3.0 or higher. - 3.
+- 1. Maintain a grade of "B" or above in Christian Service - 2.
+Maintain a cumulative GPA of 2.850 or above.
+If the student's cumulative GPA should fall below a 2.85, the student becomes ineligible for scholarship funds until the cumulative GPA is raised to 2.85 or higher. - 3.
 Be a full-time student (12 or more credit hours) for the entire semester. - 4.
-Any student placed on disciplinary probation is subject to forfeiting scholarship funds.
+Any student placed on disciplinary probation is subject to forfeiting scholarship funds. - 5.
+All general requirements for initial qualifications must be upheld.